SunnySuite/Sunny.jl/docs/src/structure-factor.md

 requires three keyword arguments.
 These will determine the dynamics used to calculate samples and, consequently, the $ω$ information that will be available.

-1. `Δt`: Determines the step size used for simulating the dynamics.
-A smaller number will require proportionally more calculation time.
-While a smaller `Δt` will enable the resolution of higher energies, `Δt` is typically selected to ensure numerical stability rather than to maximize the largest
+1. `dt`: Determines the step size used for simulating the dynamics.
+Typically this will be limited by numerical stability.
+The function [`suggest_timestep`](@ref) can recommend a value.
-   $ω$ value.
-A safe choice is to use the smaller value of `Δt = 0.1/(J* S^2)` or `Δt = 0.1/(D * S)`, where `S` is magnetic moment of the largest local spin (as specified in [`SpinInfo`](@ref)), `J` is the parameter governing the largest bilinear interaction (e.g. exchange), and `D` is the parameter governing the largest single-site term of the Hamiltonian (e.g., anisotropy or Zeeman term).
 2. `ωmax`: Sets the maximum resolved energy.
-Note that this is not independent of `Δt`.
-If `ωmax` too large, Sunny will throw an error and ask you to choose a smaller `Δt`.
+Very large `ωmax` may require smaller `dt`.
 3. `nω`: Determines the number of energy bins to resolve.
 A larger number will require more calculation time.